-Ambition Ambition Objective 1 PHM, Reducing Inequalities & Supporting Prevention 1a Development and delivery of two strategies: A Population Health Management Strategy, and a Norfolk and Waveney Health Inequalities Strategy to deliver the "Core20PLUS5" approach 1b Smoking during pregnancy - Develop and provide a maternity led stop smoking service for pregnant women and people 1c Early Cancer Diagnosis - Targeted Lung Health check Programme 1d Cardiovascular disease Prevention - develop a programme of population health management interventions targeting High Blood Pressure and Cholesterol 2 Primary Care Resilience & Transformation 2a Developing our vision for providing a wider range of services closer to home, improving patient outcomes and experience.
-2b Stabilise dental services through increasing dental capacity short term and setting a strategic direction for the next five years.
+Ambition Ambition Objective 1 PHM, Reducing Inequalities & Supporting Prevention 1a Development and delivery of two strategic pieces of work: A Norfolk and Waveney Health Inequalities Strategic Framework for Action; and a Population Health Management Strategy 1b Smoking during pregnancy - Develop and provide a maternity led stop smoking service for pregnant women and people 1c Early Cancer Diagnosis - Targeted Lung Health Check Programme 1d Cardiovascular disease Prevention - develop a programme of population health management interventions targeting High Blood Pressure and Cholesterol 2 Primary Care Resilience & Transformation 2a Developing our vision for providing accessible enhanced primary care services, improving patient outcomes and experience 2b Stabilise dental services through increasing dental capacity short term and setting a strategic direction for the next five years.
 3 Improving Services for Babies, Children, Young People (BCYP) and developing our Local Maternity and Neonatal System (LMNS) 3a Successful implementation of Norfolk's Start for Life (SfL) and Family Hubs (FH) approach 3b Continued development of our Local Maternity and Neonatal System (LMNS), including the Three Year Maternity Delivery Plan 3c Implementation of asthma and epilepsy recommendations, for Children and Young People 3d Develop an improved and appropriate offer for Children's Occupational Therapy 4 Transforming Mental Health Services 4a We will work together to increase awareness of mental health; enable our population to develop skills and knowledge to support wellbeing and improve mental health; and deliver a refreshed suicide prevention strategy.
 This will prompt early intervention and prevention for people of all ages, including those who experience inequalities or challenges to their mental health and wellbeing.
 4b Mobilise an adult mental health collaborative and a children and young people's collaborative so that partners work as one to deliver better health outcomes for our people and communities 4c Establish a Children and Young People's (0-25 years) Emotional Wellbeing and Mental Health 'integrated front door' so all requests for advice, guidance and help are accepted, and the appropriate level of support is given to ensure that needs are met.
 4d We will see the whole person for who they are, developing pathways that support engagement, treatment and promote recovery for people living with multiple and complex needs, with a focus on dual diagnosis and Complex Emotional Needs (CEN).
-5 Transforming Care In later life 5a To develop a shared vision and strategy with older people that will help us to transform our services to be easy to access and designed and wrapped around the needs of older people.
-6 Improving UEC 6a Improve emergency ambulance repsonse times 6b Expand virtual ward services 6с Delivery of the Improving Lives Together programme to reduce length of stay (LoS) in hospitals 7 Elective Recovery & Improvement 7a Effectively utilise capacity across all Health System Partners 7b Implement digital technology to enable elective recovery 8 Improving Productivity and Efficiency 8a Improve the services we provide by enhancing productivity and value for money, and delivering services together where it makes sense to do so.
+5 Transforming Care In later life 5a To have health, carer and support services that are fit for our ageing population - supporting people as they age, to lead longer, healthier, happier lives 6 Improving UEC ба Improve emergency ambulance repsonse times and ensure patients are seen more quickly in the Emergency Departments 6b Expand virtual ward services as an alternative to an inpatient stay 6с Delivery of the RightCareNoW programme to reduce length of stay (LoS) in hospitals 7 Elective Recovery & Improvement 7a Effectively utilise capacity across all Health System Partners 7b Implement digital technology to enable elective recovery 8 Improving Productivity and Efficiency 8a Improve the services we provide by enhancing productivity and value for money, and delivering services together where it makes sense to do so.